AngryMaciek/angry-computations/README.md

 Its main focus are the interfacing mechanisms between langauges widely used and popular amongst data scientists: _Python_ and _R_ to a low-level but much faster _C++_.

+### Motivation

+The course contains various examples of how to carry out efficient calculations in _C++_ I have collected over my PhD time.
+General data processing may be executed in _Python_/_R_ whereas the core of the program should be exported into an optimised low-level language for fast operations.

 ### Scope & target audience 🙋‍♀️

 (general info: HOW, not WHAT)